-1. For a quick pick-me-up, I offer hearty mini-sandwiches out of graham or whole grain crackers topped with a squeeze of peanut butter.
+1. For a quick pick-me-up, offer hearty mini-sandwiches out of whole grain crackers topped with a squeeze of peanut butter, lunch meat or cheese.

-2. I have found that an all time favorite is the fruit kabob.
-I simply put pineapple chunks, grapes and cheese on skewers (or any seasonal fruit would work).
+2. An all time favorite is the fruit kabob.
+Simply put pineapple chunks, grapes and cheese on skewers.
 They have the taste kids love and nutrition you can feel good about.

-3. For a real energy boost, I will cut half a bagel into 4’s and fill with peanut butter or strawberry cream cheese.
-If I can get a sweet deal on strawberries, I will add a single slice to each sandwich.
+3. For a real energy boost, cut half a bagel into four’s and fill with peanut butter or strawberry cream cheese.
+If you can get a sweet deal on strawberries, add a single slice to each sandwich.

 4. A real satisfying snack of an easy home-made trail mix goes a long way.
 You can create your own sweet and savory mix and pack it with healthy, all-natural ingredients:

 Schedule team snacks with an online sign up.
 SAMPLE

 7. A fruit salad of crunchy bite-sized mandarin oranges, peaches, apples or pears is fresher, more flavorful and always very popular.
 Toss it with just the right amount of wildflower honey and see how they like it.

 8. For a creative snack that’s always a hit, fill the bottom of a small Dixie cup with ranch dressing and stand baby carrots up in the cup.